-Unclear whether Lynnwood officer struggled with suspect before deadly shooting
+Police questioning chain of events before Lynnwood officer shot man to death

 The man, according to detectives, was the subject of a warrant issued by the state Department of Corrections.

 Several hours later, at about 11:30 p.m., Lynnwood officers located the man at a home in the 3900 block of Grand Avenue in Everett.
-According to Ireton, two civilian witnesses described the confrontation leading up to the shooting, stating the man threw something at the officer and “advanced toward the officer, reaching for his gun,” according to a news release.
+According to Ireton, two civilian witnesses described the confrontation leading up to the shooting, saying that the man threw something at the officer and “advanced toward the officer, reaching for his gun,” according to a news release.

 Contrary to those reports, Ireton said, “It has not been confirmed whether the suspect and officer engaged in a physical struggle.”